prembly/wordpress_plugin/readme.txt

 Yes, you can!
 Join our developers' community

 == CHANGELOG ==
+= 1.0.2 =
-= 1.0.1 =
+* Minor bug fixed and Readme update on installation and setup = 1.0.1 =
 * Update on the assets and Readme on installation and setup = 1.0.0 =